Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

+My profile is currently getting an overhaul slowly but surely.
+I am moving some projects that has been stuck on local drives to GitHub and I will also move the datasets and code related to my research to GitHub in the near future.

-PhD Candidate. 🎓
+🎓 PhD Candidate.

-Environmental Economics. 🌿
+🌿 Environmental Economics.

-Environmental Policy & Regulation. 🏛

-Working in R and Stata. 💻
+⚖️ Environmental Permitting Processes.

+🎮 Gamer and tech nerd.

 <!---
 Kristoffer-Sundstroem/Kristoffer-Sundstroem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.